Pleasure Craft Licence vs. Vessel Registration: Know the Difference

 Pleasure Craft License

 When you buy your own boat for the first time, the excitement you will feel is undeniable.
 With a vessel all your own, you can venture out on the water with your friends, family, and loved ones whenever you get the seafaring itch.
 Before you can start making waves out on Canadian waters, however, you will need to do a fair amount of research in determining what type of vessel is right for you.
 Are you looking for something truly simple like a canoe or a kayak?
 Maybe you want a motorized pontoon or fishing boat for lazy afternoons on the lake?
 Or, maybe your tastes are more extravagant and you are looking into the purchase of a yacht?
 Regardless of the type of boat you ultimately decide on, you will need to work to save the necessary funds and pursue for-sale listings in order to find the vessel of your dreams.
 Once you do locate the boat for you, and you and the seller agree on terms, you will probably be antsy to get out on the water.
-Before you can leave the dock, though, you are going to want to figure out whether you need a pleasure craft license (PCL) or a vessel registration from Transport Canada.
+Before you can leave the dock, though, you are going to want to figure out whether you need a pleasure craft licence (PCL) or a vessel registration from Transport Canada.

 Buying our own boat can open the door to hours of leisure and freedom in the great Canadian outdoors.
 Being able to access our beautiful, pristine waters is, however, a privilege, and that privilege comes with a great deal of responsibility.
 It is up to you to do your part to ensure that our waterways are preserved for future generations of boaters to enjoy.
 One duty you will need to stay on top of is your documentation with Transport Canada.
 As the nation’s primary transportation agency, Transport Canada is accountable to Parliament and employs thousands in order to manage the country’s roads and waterways.
 One of their more important tasks is regulating our waters via the issuance of licenses and registrations to Canadian vessel owners.
 To learn more about what type of documentation your boat will require, read on.